approov/quickstart-asp.net-token-check/docs/APPROOV_TOKEN_BINDING_QUICKSTART.md

 For more background, see the [Approov Overview](/OVERVIEW.md#how-it-works) at the root of this repo.

-Take a look at the `verifyApproovToken()` function at the [ApproovTokenMiddleware](/servers/hello/src/approov-protected-server/token-bindingcheck/Middleware/ApproovTokenMiddleware.cs) class to see the simple code for the Approov Token check.
-To also see the code for the Approov token binding check you just need to look for the `verifyApproovTokenBinding()` function at the [ApproovTokenMiddleware](/servers/hello/src/approov-protected-server/token-bindingcheck/Middleware/ApproovTokenBindingMiddleware.cs) class.
+Take a look at the `verifyApproovToken()` function at the [ApproovTokenMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/ApproovTokenMiddleware.cs) class to see the simple code for the Approov Token check.
+To also see the code for the Approov token binding check you just need to look for the `VerifyApproovTokenBinding()` function at the [ApproovTokenBindingMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/ApproovTokenBindingMiddleware.cs) class.

 [TOC](#toc---table-of-contents)